ImmersiveAlliance/audio-scripted-node-graph/README.md

 ## Building

-This project was built with Visual Studio 2019.
+The `AudioDLL` project was built with Visual Studio 2019.
 The .sln file provided should provide the necessary set up needed for a release build.
 A build is accomplished by `Ctrl+Shift+B` or selecting `Build > Build Solution`.

 In the case of undefined references or many errors resulting from `winmm.lib` not being added as dependency.
 This is accomplished by opening `Project > AudioDLL Properties`, then navigating to `Linker > Input > Additional Dependencies`. `winmm.lib` must then be added.